Firebase O'Reilly: Siege (9 August to 7 October 1970)

-On 9 August during Operation Chicago Peak elements of the 1/1st at the O'Reilly received two 75mm recoilless rifle rounds killing one and wounding 14.
+On 9 August during Operation Chicago Peak elements of the 1/1st at O'Reilly received two 75mm recoilless rifle rounds killing one and wounding 14.
 On the same day nearby, other elements of the 1/1st were engaged by a PAVN force and suffered 13 wounded.
-On 10 August the PAVN fired 40 rounds of 82mm mortar, wounding four ARVN, but the ARVN killed 18 PAVN.
+On 10 August the PAVN fired 40 rounds of 82 mm mortar, wounding four ARVN, but the ARVN killed 18 PAVN.
 Helicopter gunships from the 2nd Battalion, 17th Cavalry Regiment, supported by airstrikes, engaged several small groups of PAVN the same afternoon killing 13; meanwhile the 4/1st engaged elements from the PAVN 6th Regiment and 324B Division to close the day's engagements.
 One ARVN was killed and 10 wounded.
 On 12 August, an element of the 1/1st, in a night defensive position near the base, was attacked by an estimated PAVN company.
 ARVN casualties were two wounded while the PAVN left 10 dead.
 Troop B, 2/17 Cavalry and a forward observer on a bomb damage assessment mission counted 33 PAVN bodies, in addition to killing one additional PAVN.

 On 16 August 2 km southwest of O'Reilly the 3/3/1st with organic weapons killed 26 PAVN at cost of 10 dead and 12 wounded in two separate engagements.
 On 18 August a battalion of the 3rd Regiment while in a night defensive position was attacked by an estimated PAVN battalion.
 The attackers sustained 38 killed while the ARVN had one wounded.
 On 22 August elements of the 1st Regiment found 20 PAVN bodies which had been killed by airstrikes the previous day.
 At 05:10 on 23 August the 2/1/1st while in a night defensive position 5 km southwest of O'Reilly received a ground attack.
 The battalion, supported by a flareship and airstrikes, returned the fire with organic weapons.
 ARVN losses were one killed and six wounded; 24 PAVN were killed.
 On the same day elements of the 4/1st engaged a PAVN force killing 10, while one ARVN was wounded.
 In the same area on 26 August, elements of the 3/1st supported by aerial rocket artillery engaged a PAVN force killing 42 for the loss of three killed and nine wounded.
 On 31 August the 3/1st, while on a ground reconnaissance near the base, found 20 PAVN bodies killed by air 6 to 12-hours earlier.